 *Available appointments can be rather restrictive (normally office hours.)
 Some clinics can offer treatments outside these times or on weekends, but there is normally a duty service at these times rather than your own specific dentist or practice.

-We at Tamworth Dental and Implant Clinic pride ourselves on the high standards of care, pioneering and contemporary treatment, and flexible times to suit the modern person and the modern lifestyle.
+We at Ascent Dental Care Tamworth pride ourselves on the high standards of care, pioneering and contemporary treatment, and flexible times to suit the modern person and the modern lifestyle.
 We hope you will agree that we are all what you are looking for from a private dentist.

 To speak to us about any aspect of private dentistry, find our details on the contact us page now.